SoK: Differential Privacies: Variation of privacy loss (V)

-The definitions described in Section~\ref{sec:n} (e.g., generic DP or blowfish privacy), have the same privacy constraint for all neighboring datasets.
-Thus, they cannot capture definitions that vary the privacy level across inputs. \emph{$d_\datasets$-privacy} is introduced in~\cite{chatzikokolakis2013broadening} to capture both ideas of varying the neighborhood definition and varying the privacy levels across inputs: the function $d_\datasets$ takes both databases as input, so it can both capture arbitrary neighborhood definitions and return different values depending on the difference between the two.
+The definitions described in Section~\ref{sec:n} (e.g., generic DP or blowfish privacy) have the same privacy constraint for all neighboring datasets.
+Thus, they cannot capture definitions that vary the privacy level across inputs.
+On the other hand, they can be combined quite easily.
+For instance, \cite{deldar2018pldp} and \cite{seres2021effect} adopted personalized DP to location and communication graphs respectively.
+Varying the privacy level across inputs also makes sense in ``continuous'' scenarios, where the neighborhood relationship between two datasets is not binary, but quantified.
+This is, for example, the case for \emph{geo-indistinguishability} \cite{andres2013geo}, where two datasets $D_1$ and $D_2$ are considered ``$r$-neighbors'' if the only different record between $D_1$ and $D_2$ are at a distance $r$ of each other, and the $\eps$ grows linearly with $r$.
+Both ideas can be naturally captured together via distance functions.
+In~\cite{chatzikokolakis2013broadening}, the authors introduce \emph{$d_\datasets$-privacy} ($d_\datasets$-Pr), in which the function $d_\datasets$ takes both datasets as input, and returns the corresponding maximal privacy loss (the $\eps$) depending on the difference between the two datasets.

 \begin{definition}[$d_{\datasets}$-privacy~\cite{chatzikokolakis2013broadening}] Let $d_{\datasets}:\datasets^2\rightarrow\mathbb{R}_\infty$.
 A privacy mechanism $\mecha$ satisfies $d_{\datasets}$-privacy if for all pairs of datasets $D_1$, $D_2$ and all sets of outputs $S\subseteq\outputs$: